-Did you know augmented reality and artificial intelligence significantly shape the way the world functions?
-They have become so integrated into our lives that we might not even notice we’re using them.
-And we altogether forego thinking about how these technologies cooperate to give us the experiences we have today.
+Did you know augmented reality and artificial intelligence significantly shape our world today?
+These technologies have become so integrated into our lives that we might not even notice we’re already using them!

 Defining Augmented Reality and Artificial Intelligence